elaaatif/EXPERT-SYSTEM-MOVIES-SERIES-SUGGESTION/README.md

 # Prolog Movie and Series Recommendation System

 This Prolog project is a movie and series recommendation system that suggests personalized movies or series based on user preferences such as age, mood, preferred director, and streaming platform.
-The system utilizes a database of movies and series, and it allows users to input their criteria to receive recommendations.
+The system utilizes a fact base of movies and series, and it allows users to input their criteria to receive recommendations.

 **Contents**